3rd Armored Division (United States): Hurtgen and the Bulge

 On 10 September 1944, the 3rd, now nicknamed the "Spearhead Division", fired what it claimed was the first American field artillery shell onto German soil of the war.
 Two days later, it passed the German border and soon breached the Siegfried Line after taking part in the Battle of Hürtgen Forest.

+During the Battle of Aachen, in mid-October 1944, a 3rd Armored Division tank battalion (Task Force Hogan), attached to the 1st Infantry Division, assisted in the capture of the old imperial capital.
+This action added the liberation of the first major city inside Germany to Spearhead's long list of accomplishments during World War II.
+The reinforced Sherman battalion, commanded by Lieutenant Colonel Samuel Hogan, assaulted through the center of Aachen north, while protecting the flank of the 3rd Battalion, 26th Infantry Regiment.
+They seized the Lousberg Heights which overlooked the German headquarters, then proceeded to cut off the Aachen-Laurensberg highway, thus blocking any potential enemy counterattack from the Northeast.

 The 3rd Armored Division fought far north of the deepest German penetration during the Battle of the Bulge.
 The division worked its way south in an attack designed to help wipe out the bulge and bring First Army's line abreast of General George S. Patton's Third Army, which was fighting northward toward Houffalize.
 It severed a vital highway leading to St. Vith and later reached Lierneux, Belgium, where it halted to refit.